• Skip to primary navigation

 El Castillo Museum in El Poblado

-It’s a beautiful European-style castle, which is not very common in South America.
+It’s a beautiful European-style castle, which is not common in South America.
 Not to mention, in a country as exotic as Colombia.

 Visiting the Modern Art Museum is one of the best things to do in Medellin and best of all, it’s free to go inside to explore.